JDMCreator/Table.js/readme.md

 ### To-Do

-* Create a function to normalize tables (remove empty rows, fix colspan and rowspan attributes...)
 * Fix bugs
 * Improve speed
-* Go in beta
 * Support `<COL>`, `<CAPTION>` and `<COLGROUP>` elements
 * Management of `<THEAD>`, `<TBODY>` and `TFOOT` elements